 - Official transcripts for all undergraduate work (whether a degree was obtained or not).

-- GRE is not required but, recommended
+- GRE is not required.

-If considered for admission, you may be called for a short personal interview, either in person, by telephone, or Skype.
+- As part of the admission process, you may be called for a short personal interview, either in person, by telephone, or Skype.

 Course Registration Process